 To tackle the concerns listed above, we did the following:

 In the end, we felt much more comfortable, happier, and healthier with our baby in a car seat inside a bike trailer riding leisurely on a paved bike path than we did having her strapped inside a car going 55+ mph down a busy road.
 And riding along the beautiful trail in fall foliage with birds and squirrels chirping all around us, helped to reinvigorate our sleep-deprived lives.
-In that riding and the enjoyment of the journey, we found a strong sense of family bonding, getting back to one of the things we love most, and sharing that with our new daughter.
+In the enjoyment of the journey, we found a strong sense of family bonding, as we returned to one of the things we love most and got to share it with our new daughter.

 “How soon can you introduce your baby to bike travel?” is a question that each parent should evaluate for themselves.
 Do your own research, talk with your pediatrician, and check local and state helmet laws in areas you’d like to ride.
 Then, like every decision that you make, weigh the benefits and the risks.